cowprotocol/docs/docs/governance/README.md

 ### [Forum](https://forum.cow.fi)

-CoW DAO’s forum is the main venue for governance-related discussion.
+CoW DAO's forum is the main venue for governance-related discussion.
 Signing up for the forum allows community members to post and participate in discussions.

 ### [Snapshot](https://snapshot.org/#/cow.eth)

-CoW DAO’s snapshot space is a simple voting interface that allows members to vote on [CIPs](/governance/process/#cow-dao-improvement-proposals-cips).
+CoW DAO's snapshot space is a simple voting interface that allows members to vote on [CIPs](/governance/process/#cow-dao-improvement-proposals-cips).
 Votes on snapshot are weighted by the number of vCOW+COW held or delegated to the address used to vote.

 ### [Discord](https://discord.gg/invite/cowprotocol)